LogicStamp/logicstamp-context/docs/cli/init.md

 ## What It Does

-The `stamp init` command sets up LogicStamp in your project by:
+`stamp init` sets up LogicStamp in your project by:

 1. **Creating or updating `.gitignore`** with LogicStamp-specific patterns:
    - `context.json` - Context files generated per folder